- This policy is about the way we look after your personal information.

 HRNZ’s functions include:

-- Distributions of winnings to owners, trainers and drivers
+- Distributions of all winnings to owners, trainers and drivers

 - IT support for a harness industry computer system and software programmes

 - Provision of information for research purposes

 - Grading/handicapping horses in a race

 We will only collect personal information from you for the above mentioned purposes and functions.

 When collecting personal information, we will let you know:

 - any particular purposes;

 - who has access to the information and where the information is held;